 - Possibly a dual battery kit

-In the beginning, we made some mistakes with our energy.
-As a result, we ran out of energy and we burnt several fuses.
-This is what can happen if you use a limited power source.
+In the beginning, we made some mistakes with our energy, so we ended up running out of energy and we burnt several fuses.
+This is just what needs to happen to understand that you are using a limited power source.

-- Only plug-in devices that really need energy.
-As soon as you don’t use your devices or if they are fully charged, unplug them.
+- Only plug in devices in that really need energy.
+As soon as your devices are charged, unplug them.

-- Only turn on your inverter when you need to use 240V
+- Only turn your inverter on when you need it.

 - Park your car in the sun, so the solar panels can charge the batteries as much as possible.

 - Switch devices off when you don’t need them to save their energy and charge less.

 Are you ready to go?
 Check out what to explore in Australia!

 We love to hear from you!

 Hopefully this post has helped you to understand how to figure out how big of a battery and how many solar panels you need.
 If you need more help with the installation of an off-grid solar system, or if you have other questions, please leave a comment below.